nth-chile/gagesalzano2/src/_projects/Edukate.md

     />
   </div>

-  <p class="bg">A process was established where images could be desaturated and overlaid overtop of a brand color swatch to create a unique effect that could be applied to any image.</p>
+  <p class="bg-dark">A process was established where images could be desaturated and overlaid overtop of a brand color swatch to create a unique effect that could be applied to any image.</p>
 {{slide['end']}}

 {{slide['startmobile']}}

   <div>
     <img
       class="full-height"